maziac/DeZog/documentation/Usage.md

 B) Memory Paging
 The ZX Next SW Breakpoints do not work very well with memory paging.
 If you place a breakpoint in your source file the address for the source file line is taken and a breakpoint is put at that address.
-If at this moment a bank is paged in that does not correspondend to the the source file a breakpoint is placed in the wrong bank.
+If at this moment a bank is paged in that does not correspondent to the source file a breakpoint is placed in the wrong bank.
 As for the ZX Next a breakpoint means to change the code at the address it means that the code/data in the wrong bank is changed.
 This could either
 - be at instruction start by accident with no further consequences